 6. Not realizing your promos ended

-So you found an awesome promotion online.
+So you found a fantastic promotion online.
 You signed up for it, thinking it was a great way to save money.
 Well … promo rates often increase after a certain amount of time.

 When you sign up for a new cable plan, internet service provider, streaming service, cell plan or anything else, make sure to ask when the promotional rate expires and mark it down.
-When the deadline is coming, call and ask for an extension or find something new.
+Call and ask for an extension or find something new when the deadline is coming.

 7. Impulse buying online

 Just because something is on sale doesn’t mean you need it!
 You should also know that some of the best deals you’ll stumble upon are the work of scammers.
-Criminals know how to target you based on your buying history, and taking out ads for flashy products is cheap if you end up buying something.
+Criminals know how to target you based on your buying history, and taking out ads for flashy products is cheap if you buy something.

 Want to save some cash?
 Tap or click for a few ways to save on your Amazon and other online purchases.